R-loop: Regulation of R-loop formation and resolution

-More than 50 proteins that appear to influence R-loop accumulation, and while many of them are believed to contribute by sequestering or processing newly transcribed RNA to prevent re-annealing to the template, mechanisms of R-loop interaction for many of these proteins remain to be determined.
+More than 50 proteins appear to influence R-loop accumulation.
+While many are believed to contribute by sequestering or processing newly transcribed RNA to prevent re-annealing to the template, mechanisms of R-loop interaction for many of these proteins remain to be determined.

-There are three main classes of enzyme that can remove RNA that becomes trapped in the duplex within an R-loop.
-RNaseH enzymes are the primary proteins responsible for the dissolution of R-loops, acting to degrade the RNA moiety in order to allow the two complementary DNA strands to anneal.
+Three main classes of enzyme can remove RNA that becomes trapped in the duplex within an R-loop.
+RNaseH enzymes are the primary proteins responsible for dissolving R-loops, acting to degrade the RNA moiety to allow the two complementary DNA strands to anneal.
 Alternatively, helicases act to unwind the RNA:DNA duplex so that RNA is released.
 Senataxin is one helicase that can move along ssRNA, and appears to be necessary for preventing R-loop formation at transcription pause sites.
-The third enzyme class capable of removing R-loops are branchpoint translocases such as FANCM, SMARCAL1 and ZRANB3 in humans or RecG in bacteria.
+In addition Senataxin is up-regulated by hypoxia to prevent R-loop-induced DNA damage.The third are branchpoint translocases such as FANCM, SMARCAL1 and ZRANB3 in humans or RecG in bacteria.
 Branchpoint translocases act on the double-stranded DNA adjacent to the DNA:RNA hybrid.
-By pushing at the branchpoint, they act to "zip up" the DNA and expel the trapped RNA.
-This makes branchpoint translocases efficient at removing both RNA and proteins that are bound to the R-loop structure.
+By pushing at the branchpoint, they act to "zip" the DNA and expel the trapped RNA.
+This makes branchpoint translocases efficient at removing both RNA and proteins that are bound to the R-loop.
 Branchpoint translocases may work together with RNaseH and helicases on some types of R-loops that occur at challenging structures.

-Roles of R-loops in genetic regulation
+Gene regulation

 R-loop formation is a key step in immunoglobulin class switching, a process that allows activated B cells to modulate antibody production.
-They also appear to play a role in protecting some active promoters from methylation.
-The presence of R-loops can also inhibit transcription.
-Additionally, R-loop formation appears to be associated with "open" chromatin, characteristic of actively transcribed regions.
+They appear to play a role in protecting some active promoters from methylation.
+R-loops can inhibit transcription.
+R-loop formation appears to be associated with "open" chromatin, characteristic of actively transcribed regions.

-R-loops as genetic damage
+Genetic damage

-When unscheduled R-loops form, they can cause damage by a number of different mechanisms.
-Exposed single-stranded DNA can come under attack by endogenous mutagens, including DNA-modifying enzymes such as activation-induced cytidine deaminase, and can block replication forks to induce fork collapse and subsequent double-strand breaks.
-As well, R-loops may induce unscheduled replication by acting as a primer.
+When unscheduled R-loops form, they can cause damage.
+Exposed ssDNA can come under attack by endogenous mutagens, including DNA-modifying enzymes such as activation-induced cytidine deaminase, and can block replication forks to induce fork collapse and subsequent double-strand breaks.
+R-loops may also induce unscheduled replication by acting as a primer.

-R-loop accumulation has been associated with a number of diseases, including amyotrophic lateral sclerosis type 4 (ALS4), ataxia oculomotor apraxia type 2 (AOA2), Aicardi–Goutières syndrome, Angelman syndrome, Prader–Willi syndrome, and cancer.
+R-loop accumulation is associated with disease, including amyotrophic lateral sclerosis type 4 (ALS4), ataxia oculomotor apraxia type 2 (AOA2), Aicardi–Goutières syndrome, Angelman syndrome, Prader–Willi syndrome, and cancer.
 Genes associated with Fanconi anemia also seem to be important for the maintenance of genome stability under conditions where R-loops accumulate.

+Inflammaging

+Nuclear-derived cytoplasmic R-loops promote senescence-associated secretory phenotype (SASP) and inflammaging.
+Nuclear-derived R-loops accumulate in the cytoplasm of senescent cells along with alpha-satellite repeat enrichment.
+These cytoplasmic R-loops localize into cytoplasmic chromatin fragments (CCFs) and activate the cGAS–STING innate immune pathway to drive SASP.
+The exportin-1 (XPO1)–DEAD-Box helicase 1 (DDX1) complex is essential for nuclear R-loop export and their subsequent localization into CCFs.
+Inhibition of XPO1 with KPT-330 suppresses nuclear R-loop export and its localization into CCFs, attenuates SASP, mitigates inflammation and extends healthspan.